nautechsystems/nautilus_trader/docs/concepts/data.md

 )
 ```

-This configuration object then be passed into a `BacktestRunConfig` and then in turn passed into a `BacktestNode` as part of a run.
+This configuration object can then be passed into a `BacktestRunConfig` and then in turn passed into a `BacktestNode` as part of a run.
 See the [Backtest (high-level API)](../tutorials/backtest_high_level.md) tutorial for more details.